My Ultimate List of Fungal Acne Safe Skincare Products

 Geek & Gorgeous Vitamin C Serum

 Call me old-fashioned, but when it comes to brightening, it’s hard for anything to beat the classic Vitamin C, Vitamin E and Ferulic Acid combination.
-This ultra lightweight serum from Geek & Gorgeous is considered a near dupe for the famous Skinceuticals formula, at a fraction of the price.
+If you can afford it, the Skinceuticals C+E Ferulic is the OG for a reason, but C-Glow serum from Geek & Gorgeous is considered a near dupe for the famous Skinceuticals formula, at a fraction of the price.
+The Maelove Glowmaker is another FA-safe dupe that comes with a much lower price tag.

 I will add, at this point, that pure Vitamin C should not be used on active acne as it could make it worse.
 If you’re struggling with a breakout, the options below with tranexamic acid or azelaic acid would be better bets.